A Multivariate Realized GARCH Model

-Early multivariate GARCH models solely relied on daily returns in the dynamics of volatility.
-In this paper we also make use of realized measures of volatilities and correlations.
-This is beneficial, because the realized measures provide accurate signals about volatility, which is valuable in the dynamic modeling of conditional variances and correlations.
-The use of realized measures was popularized by results in \citet{Andersen1998a}, and key theoretical results were subsequently established in \citet{ABDL:2001}, \citet{BNS:2002}, \citet{ABDL:2003}, \citet{BNS:2004}, see also \citet{Hansen_Lunde_2011} and references therein.
-Realized measures were initially used to evaluate the performance of GARCH models, see \citet{Andersen1998a}.
-A natural next step was to incorporate realized measures in GARCH models and \citet{Engle2002b} was one of the first to include realized measures as an exogenous variable in GARCH models.
-Complete models, that also specify a model for the realized measures, soon followed, including the MEM by \citet{engle-gallo:06}, the HEAVY model by \citet{Shephard2010}, and the Realized GARCH model by \citet{HansenHuangShek:2012}.
-Multivariate extensions of these models were proposed in \citet{NoureldinShephardSheppard:2012}, \citet{HansenLundeVoev:2014}, \citet{DumitrescuHansen:WP}, and \citet{GorgiHansenJanusKoopman:2019}.
+Early multivariate GARCH models relied solely on daily returns to update the conditional covariance matrix.
+The MRG model, introduced in this paper, incorporates realized measures of volatilities and correlations computed from high frequency data.
+Realized measures are beneficial because they provide accurate signals for dynamic modeling of conditional variances and correlations.
+These measures gained prominence following their empirical applications in \citet{AndersenBollerslev:1998a} and subsequent theoretical results by \citet{ABDL:2001}, \citet{BNS:2002}, \citet{ABDL:2003}, \citet{BNS:2004}, see also \citet{HansenLundeVolForecastingHandbook} and references therein.
+Realized measures were initially used to evaluate the performance of GARCH models, see \citet{AndersenBollerslev:1998a}.
+A very natural progression was to incorporate realized measures into GARCH models.
+This was explored in \citet{Engle2002b} who found that adding the realized variance as an exogenous variable, leads to significant improvements in the empirical fit.
+This development was followed by more comprehensive models that specified dynamic processes for the realized measures themselves, including the MEM by \citet{engle-gallo:06}, the HEAVY model by \citet{ShephardSheppard:2010}, and the Realized GARCH model by \citet{HansenHuangShek:2012}.
+Multivariate extensions of these models were proposed in \citet{NoureldinShephardSheppard:2012}, \citet{HansenLundeVoev:2014}, and \citet{GorgiHansenJanusKoopman:2019}.
 Another way to incorporate realized measures in multivariate GARCH models is explored in \citet{BauwensStortiViolante:2012}, who build on the Conditional Autoregressive Wishart model of \citet{Golosnoy_Gribisch_Liesenfeld_2012}.